-Among all the miracles of the Bible there are three that stand out – not so much because of the magnitude of power they displayed, but because of the people upon whom they were performed.
+Among all the miracles of the Bible there are three that stand out.
+Not because of the magnitude of power they displayed, but because of the people upon whom they were performed.

-These three miracles include the healing of the man who was born blind (John 9:1–38) and the two healings of the men who were lame from their mothers’ womb (Acts 3:1–10; 14:8–10).
+These three miracles include the healing of the man born blind (John 9:1–38) and the two healings of the men lame from their mothers’ womb (Acts 3:1–10; 14:8–10).
 The significance of these miracles is that they involved three of society’s “undesirables.”
 Their physical defects were congenital, not acquired from injury or some sickness later in life.
 These people were born defective.
-And in many cultures of the time—and today – such people are shelved out of sight—into orphanages or into the streets to beg.
+And in many cultures of the time—and today—society shelves such people out of sight—into orphanages or into the streets to beg.
 Why?
-Mostly because such birth defects reveal that there is “bad blood” in the family and a family with “bad blood” will have trouble marrying off its children.
+Mostly because such birth defects reveal that there is “bad blood” in the family.
+A family with “bad blood” will have trouble marrying off its children.

 That’s not the only reason people with congenital birth defects have been sidelined out of the central flow of society.
 The Eugenics movement of Britain, America, and Germany in the late Nineteenth and Twentieth Centuries involved government programs of mass sterilizations to remove undesirable traits from the human race.
-In the US, thirty-three states enacted laws for the forced sterilization of the mentally ill, and many included laws to sterilize those exhibiting “alcoholism, criminality, chronic poverty, blindness, deafness, feeble-mindedness, and promiscuity.”
+In the US, thirty-three states enacted laws for the forced sterilization of the mentally ill.
+Many included laws to sterilize those exhibiting “alcoholism, criminality, chronic poverty, blindness, deafness, feeble-mindedness, and promiscuity.”
 The purpose was to purify the human race and to keep undesirables from procreating.
 Or, in the words of the Eugenics movement founder—and cousin of Charles Darwin—Sir Francis Galton, “Eugenics is the self-direction of human evolution.”

-In Hitler’s Germany Eugenics was carried to extremes.
-The Nazis employed draconian measures to purify the “Aryan Race” and, ultimately, to rid “undesirables” (Jews, Slavs, Gypsies, etc.) from the earth.
+In Hitler’s Germany, they carried eugenics to extremes.
+The Nazis employed draconian measures to purify the “Aryan Race”.
+Ultimately, to rid “undesirables” (Jews, Slavs, Gypsies, etc.) from the earth.

-Even today genetic engineering, once restricted to the production of fruits and vegetables to increase their size and desirability, is being considered for application to people.
+Even today genetic engineering, once restricted to the production of fruits and vegetables to increase their size and desirability.
+Now it is being considered for application to people.
 Its purpose is to produce “better” and “more desirable” human beings—as we interpret “better and desirable.”

 And don’t be so alarmed when your own health and vigor diminish.
 God has a profound and eternally good purpose for human frailty.